gadget-inc/templates/shopify/product-reviews-public-remix-ssr/.github/README.md

 2. **Create an order**

    In your Shopify admin, create a test order and select a customer with a valid email you can access.
-   (Create yourself as a customer if one doesn't exist.)
+   (Create yourself as a customer if one doesn't exist)

 3. **Fulfill the order**